tuduun/-PoW-Blockchain/README.md

 ## How to Use
 1. Clone the repository.
 2. Navigate to the project directory.
-3. Follow the instructions provided in the repository to set up and run the blockchain.
+3. Run `npm install` at the root of your repository and `npm start`.

 ## Contributing
 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.